JaccovanWijk/PassSafe/REPORT.md

 #### AccountsActiviy
 If its the first time a user opens this activity it wil mostly be empty.
 This is because the user has not added any accounts yet.
 Clicking the addbutton will direct the user to the *NewAccountActivity*.
 If the user has accounts displayed he is able to click them.
 The user will be directed to the *QuestionActivity*.
 #### PasswordActivity
 After answering the question correctly the accountdetails will be showed here.
-The activity also has two buttons that can copy the username or password respectifly.
+The activity also has two buttons that can copy the username or password respectively.
 #### NewAccountActivity
 The user will be uploading the accounts in this activity.
-It's possible to give the account an accounttype, an username and a password.
+It's possible to give the account an accounttype, a username and a password.
 The password can also be generated randomly.
-After pressing the acceptbutton the accounttype, encrypted username and enncrypted password will be added to a *Account* object, which is uploaded to the Firebase database.
+After pressing the acceptbutton, the accounttype, encrypted username and enncrypted password will be added to an *Account* object, which is uploaded to the Firebase database.
 The user will be directed to the *AccountsActivity*, where the just uploaded account will be added.
 #### SettingsActivity
-In almost all of the other activities ther is a optionmenu displayed in the top-right corner.
+In almost all of the other activities there is an optionmenu displayed in the top-right corner.
 This will give the options "Log Out" and "Settings".
 Clicking the latter one will direct the user to this activity, where you have two options:
 * Changing the password of your account, which will delete all of your data unfortunately.
 More details about this later.
 * Adding a question, where the user can choose one of the questions he has not answered yet.
 If they provide the right password, the question will be added to the Firebase database, just like the second functionality of the *QuestionActivity*.
 ### Helper Class
 #### FirebaseHelper
 In all of the activities the link with Firebase authentication is locally managed.
 Reading and writing to the Firebase database is managed with this helper.
 It uses CallBack to send back the data it gets from Firebase.
+It's able to upload and download the following things:
+* The activationkey;
+* The questions;
+* The accounts.
 ### Model Classes
 The following two model classes are relatively easy, but they make it a lot easier to upload an download from the Firebase database.
 #### Account